- 1 5 Best RV Wheel Chocks Reviewed:

 YM W4194 Solid Rubber Wheel Chock with Handle

-They come in pairs.
-These wheel chocks are 4 inches in width, 8.75 inches long and 6 inches high.
+This rubber wheel chock comes in pairs.
+These chocks are 4 inches in width, 8.75 inches long, and 6 inches high.
 The approximate weight is 8 pounds.

 - The long-lasting, solid rubber is ideal for heavy trucks with large tires.
 It provides a flexible option for long term parking.